Eclipse135/activityLogService/README.md

 ```
 docker ps
 ```
-Or if you already have symfony console installed on your system, then just use
+Or if you already have symfony-cli installed on your system, then just use
 ```
 symfony console ...
 ```